ulpsilva/test/Test/README.md

 Installtion
 =============
-Open the project in Visual Studio and Install the packages
+Open the solution in Visual Studio and Install the packages

 Special notes
 =============